jmckenna/sdts2dem/README.md

 # sdts2dem Historical Archive

 The sdts2dem program translates USGS DEM files from SDTS format to "native" format, and was developed by Sol Katz.
+The archive contains the *sdts2dem.c* source as well as the Windows *sdts2dem.exe* executable.
 It is in the public domain and may be freely redistributed.

 # Archive Date